-Penny may file a personal injury claim directly against Dena for causing the injuries.
-She may also choose to file a dram shop claim against Bob's Bar, since the bar is an establishment licensed to serve alcohol by the drink for consumption on the premises, and since the bartender knew or should have known that Dena was displaying the "significant" signs of dysfunction that indicate she is "visibly intoxicated."
+Penny can file a personal injury claim directly against Dena for causing the injuries.
+She can also choose to file a dram shop claim against Bob's Bar since the bartender continued to serve Dena while she was visibly intoxicated.

 Dram shop claims in Missouri, however, are held to a higher standard.
-In a dram shop claim, the injured plaintiff must show by "clear and convincing evidence" that the alcohol vendor continued to serve alcohol even after the person who caused the injuries became "visibly intoxicated."
+In a dram shop claim, the injured plaintiff must prove his or her claim by "clear and convincing evidence."

 Currently, Missouri does not allow an injured person to sue a social host who provides alcohol to someone who then causes injuries, even if the person who caused the injuries was visibly intoxicated or was under the age of 21.

 Like other states, Missouri has a statute of limitations that sets a time limit for filing dram shop and other injury claims.
 These cases must be filed in Missouri's civil court system within five years of the date of injury.
-If you try to file your lawsuit after the deadline has passed, you can bet that the person you’re trying to sue (the defendant) will file a motion asking the court to dismiss the case, and the court will very likely grant the motion.
+But, given that each situation is different, you should contact an attorney as soon as possible after an injury to ensure your legal rights are protected.